squidward5/asset-scope/README.md

 - getcustomasset
 - setclipboard (optional)

-Executors such as Potassium, Volt, and other high UNC & sUNC should work fine.
+Executors such as Potassium, Volt, Xeno, and other executors that support these requirements should work fine.